dafny-lang/rfcs/0003-for-each.md

 Sequence comprehensions bear a strong resemblance to list comprehensions in Python.

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

-- For language, library, tools, and compiler proposals: Does this feature exist in other programming languages and what experience have their community had?
-- For community proposals: Is this done by some other community and what were their experiences with it?
-- For other teams: What lessons can we learn from what other communities have done here?
-- Papers: Are there any published papers or great posts that discuss this?
-If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-* How to support concurrency in the future?
-Anything cheap we can do to be more forward-compatible?
-* `Repr` hasn't actually been added to the stdlib yet, and iterators define `_reads`, `_modifies`, etc. instead.
-What do for enumera[ble|tor]s?

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?